-Instead of promoting social mobility, schools tend to reproduce social inequalities according to the socioeconomic background of parents.
+Instead of promoting social mobility, schools tend to reproduce social inequalities according to the socio-economic background of parents.
 In a context of widespread mistrust of national education, the demand for enrolment in private education is growing rapidly.
 Young Moroccans now live in parallel educational worlds delimited by the socio-economic background and the financial capacity of their families.

 The inequality of access to quality education is evident in pre-schooling, which experts believe is critical to the child's development as an adult, as shown, for example by the recent national survey on preschool education (ENEP, 2014).
 The likelihood of pre-schooling a child whose father has a higher level of education (78.6%) is 2.5 times higher than those of a child whose father has never been to school, and 1.5 times those of a child whose father has just the primary school level.
 Private preschool establishments in Morocco accounted for nearly 93.5% of preschool children in the 2000s, compared with 76.0% in the 1960s.
+On the other hand, the traditional preschool system is declining in favor of the private (or modern) sector.
+In the 1960s, the private preschool sector hosted 17.5% of preschool children, compared to 90.3% in the 2000s.
+Moreover, the yield of traditional preschool is far lower from the private preschool.
+This is an example of how income inequalities can translate in the future into educational inequalities and, as a result, can be transmitted from one generation to another.
+While pre-schooling improves school performance, it does not, on its own, eradicate inequalities in opportunities for academic achievement.

-Unequal access to high quality education is converted in the future into unequal access to the labor market and as result into income and wealth inequality.
+In summary, unequal access to high quality education is converted in the future into unequal access to the labor market and as result into income and wealth inequality.
 Especially important is investment in high quality early education, making it accessible to a large majority of small children.
 An overhaul of the Moroccan public education system is overdue.
 This takes us to the role of government in reducing inequality.